alessandro-fazzi/i_do_not_need_interactor/README.md

 ```

 Including `Shy::Interactor` module will make the descendant respond to `.>>` method
-like a proc object handling the _context_.
-Moreover any proc object
+like a Proc object handling the _context_.
+Moreover any Proc (or Method) object
 accepting a sole argument (the _context_) can be added in the composition chain.

 > [!IMPORTANT]
-> When using an arbitrary callable object, be sure to always return the context at the
+> When using an arbitrary Proc, be sure to always return the context at the
 > end of its execution

 ```ruby